antimatter15/groebner.js/README.md

 This implementation is largely based off NZMATH, a python number theory calculation system developed at Tokyo Metropolitan University.

 This project is not a computer algebra system (for instance, it's completely unable to do any sort of symbolic computation), but it's an implementation of one algorithm which is pretty useful.
+This implementation is entirely self-contained and requires no dependenceis.

 # What is a Gröbner basis?